11,156 view

 The normal legalisation process:

-3. It will normally also need to be certified by the embassy/consulate that represents the country in which the document is to be used.
+4. The document needs to be certified by the embassy/consulate that represents the country in which the document is to be used.

-For more information regarding legalisation process can be found here:
+Further information regarding legalisation process can be found here:

 English version: Regjeringen.no - Legalisation